 Web cameras are a low cost coastal observing platform transforming how environmental monitoring is conducted.
 Web camera data has demonstrated value to address significant gaps in the nation's ability to monitor and accurately forecast various weather, ocean, ecological and public health hazards.
-This project, Webcams for Coastal Observations and Operational Support (WebCOOS), promotes low cost webcams to:
+This project, Webcam Coastal Observation System (WebCOOS), promotes low cost webcams to:

 Over six partners have joined forces to install a web camera, water level sensor, and an air quality monitor at the South Carolina Maritime Museum located on the banks of the Sampit River in Georgetown, SC.

 The public can now watch marine mammal releases by The Marine Mammal Center in Point Reyes National Seashore thanks to a new partnership with WebCOOS.

 The WebCOOS website was shared as Hurricane Ian was approaching.
 This new observing system allows users to stream live camera feeds in real-time in some locations, and see snapshot images in other locations.